Key takeaways:

 Alaska

-To become a roofing contractor in Alaska, register with the Division of Corporation, Business, and Professional licensing through the Alaska Department of Commerce, Community, and Economic Development.
-The DCCED makes the final decisions regarding construction contractor licensing and enforces penalties for any violations.
+To become a roofing contractor in Alaska, register with the Division of Corporations, Business, and Professional Licensing through the Alaska Department of Commerce, Community, and Economic Development.

 To get your license: